-In Move the Message, communications consultant and activist Josephine Bellaccomo delivers a step-by-step process, complete with tips, tactics, strategies examples and exercises, to ensure that your message is focused, powerful and unstoppable.
+In Move the Message, executive coach Josephine Bellaccomo delivers a step-by-step process, complete with tips, tactics, strategies examples and exercises, to ensure that your message is focused, powerful and unstoppable.

 Take action and empower others to act with this strategic approach.
 Target your message to the appropriate power holders.
 Design and pitch a compelling, persuasive presentation with visual impact.
 Field questions and comments to energize your audience to take action and move the message to others.
 With confidence, negotiate for progressive outcomes, construct captivating soundbites to the media, deflect personal attacks, and take the message to the streets to get winning results.

-Whether the difference you want is local or global, Move the Message is essential for activists and concerned individuals working to create lasting change.
+Whether the difference you want is local or global, Move the Message is essential for advocates, social entrepreneurs and organizations working to create lasting change.

-Activist Josephine Bellaccomo has 16 years corporate training and coaching experience that centers on pitch consulting and presentation skills, leadership and management, and writing skills.
+Executive coach Josephine Bellaccomo has 20 years corporate training and coaching experience that centers on pitch consulting and presentation skills, leadership and management, and writing skills.
 Her clients have included Microsoft, VMware, JP Morgan Chase, Goldman Sachs, Bank of America, Ernst & Young, Deloitte, KPMG, Merrill Lynch, Deutsche Bank, Citibank, Razorfish, Universal McCann, Random House and American Heart Association.